niki-evgeniev/CarpMap/README.md

 - Contact form
 - Admin panel for managing users, blog and reservoirs
   - IP management for access control
-  - IP to see visiotr last day/month/new for today
+  - IP to see visitor last day/month/new for today
   - BANNED Ip
 - Mail system
   - Receive and delete messages